wp-plugins/waterwoo-pdf/readme.txt

 If you have suggestions for a new add-on, please get in touch.

-**Translations in your language:**

-Get in touch to get a premium license in exchange for your translation.
-Needed:

-* Your native language

 == Installation ==

 = To install plugin =